ngreatens/rlb_popgen/07_popgen.md

 (K=11): 0.41541
 ```

-6 has best k-value, with 4-9 close
+6 has best k-value, with 4-9 close.
+Four consistent with phylogeny.

 get names of samples from .fam file produced by plink
 ```